Expand description

 use iced::Element;

-fn view(state: &State) -> Element<Message> {
+fn view(state: &State) -> Element<'_, Message> {

 container("I am 300px tall!").height(300).into()

-of an application can be changed by defining a theme
+The default Theme of an application can be changed by defining a theme

-function and leveraging the Application
+function and leveraging the Application builder, instead of directly

-calling run
+calling run:

 use iced::Theme;